 Luke 3:17, “Whose fan is in his hand, and he will throughly purge his floor, and will gather the wheat into his garner; but the chaff he will burn with fire unquenchable.”

 Luke 12:49, “I am come to send fire on the earth; and what will I, if it be already kindled?”

-Jesus spoke these words recorded in Luke almost two thousand years ago, and He states that He is sending fire (judgment) upon the earth (Israel), in the first century A.D.
-The fire of God’s judgment against Israel had already begun while Jesus was still with them.
+Jesus spoke these words recorded in Luke almost two thousand years ago, and He stated that He was sending fire (judgment) upon the earth (Israel), in the first century A.D.
+The fire of God’s judgment (His anger) against Israel was already burning while Jesus was still with them.

 Hebrews 12:29, “For our God is a consuming fire.“